Quantum Secure Authentication with Color Centers in Diamond: Token creation, storage and retrieval

 The reported gate fidelity accounts for both photonic and phononic relaxation, as well as phononic dephasing.
 The phononic contribution to the overall decoherence is calculated following the approach in \cite{harris_coherence_2023}, which explicitly includes the dependence on magnetic field orientation and strength.

 \emph{Microwave control:} In \cite{pieplow_efficient_2024}, it was predicted that an optimal magnetic field configuration exists for efficiently controlling the two lowest spin states of a G4V defect, regardless of strain.
 For our token scheme, we adopt this configuration, where the static magnetic field is oriented orthogonal to the defect's polarization axis and the microwave field is polarized along its symmetry axis.
-At $0.1$ K, $B_{\rm dc}=1.0$ T and $B_{\rm ac}=1.0$ mT we obtain a microwave gate fidelity of $F^{\rm MW}_{\pi/2} = 0.9999$ with a gate duration of $T_g = 34.21$ ns.
+At $0.1$ K, $B_{\rm dc}=139$ mT and $B_{\rm ac}=1.0$ mT (details are provided in Sec. \ref{sec:robust}) we obtain a microwave gate fidelity of $F^{\rm MW}_{\pi/2} = 0.9998$ with a gate duration of $T_g = 15.56$ ns.
 Our analysis also includes the effects of phononic dephasing, which depend on the field direction.